KonstiA/geospatial-development-projects/README.md

 repeated cross-sectional dataset was created for this paper, focusing on 61,337 respondents from 28 African countries and 701 World Bank projects between 2008 and 2014.
-- The geospatial data used in this analysis cannot be shared here due to privacy concerns; however, it is available upon request on the official Afrobarometer [website]([url](https://www.afrobarometer.org/geocoded-data/)).
+- The geospatial data used in this analysis cannot be shared here due to privacy concerns; however, it is available upon request on the official Afrobarometer [website](https://www.afrobarometer.org/geocoded-data/).

+## Highlights
+- Modular, reusable code.
+- Example of geospatial regression modeling and data visualization in R.

 # Thematic project Description
 Foreign Aid and Institutional Quality in Africa: Evidence from Afrobarometer and World Bank Project Data